EmadMokhtar/djangobook-Updated-to-1.8/third-edition/chapter_17.rst

 different from a request with the user-agent ``Mozilla`` and the cookie value ``foo=ham``.

-Because varying on cookie is so common, there's a :func:`django.views.decorators.vary.vary_on_cookie` decorator.
+Because varying on cookie is so common, there\'s a :func:`django.views.decorators.vary.vary_on_cookie` decorator.
 These two views are equivalent::